 Don't Overfill It

-If there's one thing you should you never do in a small kitchen, it's "try to squeeze in too much functionality."
+If there's one thing you should never do in a small kitchen, it's "try to squeeze in too much functionality."
 She explained: "Just stick to the basics you need for cooking and household chores, choosing compact appliances wherever possible.
 It's also best to choose a sleek aesthetic and keep worktops as free from small appliances as possible."

 Consider Space-Saving Design Trends

 When designing a small kitchen (especially one on a budget), it pays to keep it classic so it stands the test of time.
 But that doesn't mean you should dismiss the design trends entirely.
-"One of my personal favorites in terms of aesthetics is the use of warm-toned metals in brassware and cupboard knobs and handles (copper and rose gold tones look particularly beautiful against gray cabinetry, which shows no sign of losing popularity)," said Winward.
+"One of my personal favorites in terms of aesthetics is the use of warm-toned metals in the brassware and cupboard knobs and handles (copper and rose gold tones look particularly beautiful against gray cabinetry, which shows no sign of losing popularity)," said Winward.
 "Natural wood is also big news, whether reclaimed and distressed or as a sleek veneer, while I think handleless cabinetry is a look that’s going to be current for a very long time."

 But the best design trend is one that combines fashion with function, and if you have a small kitchen, then space-saving ideas are always welcome.
 "On a practical level, I’m a fan of boiling water taps," she said.
 "They allow you to dispense with your kettle, thus freeing up countertop space.
 Filter taps are also great so you have no need for a filter jug in the fridge.
 I’m also excited by technological advances such as downdraft extractors, which negate the need for a cooker hood, and induction hobs that are built into a porcelain-ceramic worktop surface—though, of course, these cutting-edge innovations are only really accessible to those with a larger budget (for now, at least)."